 For more information, see the Green Chemistry Tools page

 The ACS GCI Pharmaceutical Roundtable is a frequent and influential publisher.
 For example, "Key green chemistry research areas—a perspective from pharmaceutical manufacturers" published in Green Chemistry in 2007 has received over 283 citations.
-The Roundtable's most recent papers include:
+The Roundtable's most recent papers and presentations are:

 For a complete list, see Publications.